 open http://localhost:3030

 Starts: JobManager, TaskManager(s), SQL Gateway, CORS proxy, and the Studio nginx container.
-On first load, a Tips & Concepts modal walks you through key features.
+On first load, a Tips & Concepts modal walks through key features.

 python3 -m http.server 8080